This post was updated on July 17, 2017 to reflect information from Sky Zone Indoor Trampoline Parks’ 2017 FDD (Item 7).

 - The figures are estimates and you may have additional expenses to start the business.

-- These figures were based on the experience of Sky Zone’s affiliates operating Sky Zone Indoor Trampoline Parks since 2004, and the expenses may differ in other parts of the country.
+- These figures were based on the experience of Sky Zone’s affiliates operating Sky Zone Indoor Trampoline Parks since 2001, as well as certain figures/estimates Sky Zone has compiled regarding certain franchisee openings since 2004.